VSC-DDK-Workshop/gh-copilot-demo/DEVDAYS-WORKSHOP.md

         *   Log into your GitHub account.
 You can check that you have GitHub Copilot access by visiting [GitHub Copilot](https://github.com/settings/copilot/features).
         *   Navigate to the [GitHub Copilot Workshop Repository](https://github.com/VSCDD-Kenya-Workshop/gh-copilot-demo)
         *   Spin up a GitHub Codespace
-        *   Once Codespace has spun up you are ready to get started!
+        *   Once Codespace has spun up create a new branch with your github username (e.g., `john-doe`).

 ---